Rabbisarko.org

 Marriage is the creation of a new family.
 The Hebrew for family is Mishpacha.
 The Tanach, the Hebrew Bible, is very much about the story of families, or perhaps the better phrase is the importance of family.
 A wedding is one of the happiest occasions in a persons life.
 Rabbi Sarko will conduct the wedding ceremony in a way to best meet your needs.

-Pre-marriage Counseling: As a requirement to perform the wedding service the wedding couple will attend three pre-marriage counseling sessions.
-If the couple is remote from the location of the rabbi this can be done over a live Internet audio-visual program (the software is free).
+Pre-marriage Meetings: Depending on the age and parameters of the wedding couple, the Rabbi may suggest a few pre-marriage sessions.
+If the couple is remote from the location of the rabbi this can be done over a live Internet audio-visual program like skype (the software is free).

-Wedding Service: The rabbi will travel to the city in which you would like to have the wedding ceremony.
-The ceremony will include all the aspects of a traditional Jewish wedding, with a chupah (wedding canopy), rings, a ketubah (marriage contract), and all other aspects found within such a service.
+The rabbi will travel to the city in which you would like to have the wedding ceremony.
+The ceremony will include all the aspects defined in the earlier sessions.
 Adjustments can be made to the service to meet the needs of the wedding couple.
 The rabbi will work with the couple to coordinate the needs of the wedding, including an understanding of any local secular laws concerning a marriage license, well prior to the wedding service.

 A full explanation of all parts of the service will be discussed with the wedding couple so that they understand the aspects of the service.
 If requested this explanation can also be provided to family members so that they are also comfortable with the proceedings.